 Why is WordPress slow on Core Web Vitals?

-WordPress struggles due to technical debt, heavy reliance on plugins, and slower release cycles.
+WordPress struggles due to technical debt, heavy reliance on third-party plugins, and slower core release cycles.

 Do Core Web Vitals affect SEO rankings?

-They’re part of Google’s ranking signals, mainly influencing user experience and engagement.
+Yes, but indirectly.
+They are part of Google’s ranking signals, primarily influencing user engagement and overall page experience.

 How can I fix poor Core Web Vitals on WordPress?

-Optimize images, limit plugins, use fast hosting, reserve ad space, and test with Chrome Web Vitals tools.
+Optimize images, limit active plugins, use high-performance hosting, and use tools like Chrome’s Web Vitals extension to monitor shifts.